popphp/docs/user_guide/databases.rst

     $userDb = Pop\Db\Db::connect('mysql', $options)
     Users::setDb($userDb);

-From there, the API to query the table in the database directly is as follows:
+From there, the API to query the table in the database directly like in the following examples:

+**Fetch multiple rows**

 .. code-block:: php